-On May 11, 2021, the Company announced the acquisition of a certain number of claims (the "Claims") along the Southern contact of the Lingman Lake Greenstone Belt.
+On May 11, 2021, the Company acquired a certain number of claims (the "Claims") along the Southern contact of the Lingman Lake Greenstone Belt.
 The consideration for the Claims was the payment of \$8,000 in cash and the issuance of 200,000 common shares in the capital of the Company, valued at the market price of \$0.185 per common share.